Covering Desktops (DT) and Laptop/Notebook/pads (LT) (this is what we call a NO BRAIN'R)

 ( Blowing up a $300 CPU/GPU is not good ?)

-Heat is the number one killer of all electronics.! (besides lightening and floods or dropped 6 feet to concrete)
+Heat is the number one killer of all electronics.! (besides lightning and floods or you dropped it 6 feet to concrete floor)

 The ugly photo's below are all neglect. (even 1 year of neglect can pack a fan and faster with pets)